martian17/api-list-async-example/README.md

 node main.js
 ```

-All therelevant code is in main.js, so you can give it a look with your favorite text editor
+All the relevant code is in main.js, so you can give it a look with your favorite text editor